the-turing-way/the-turing-way/book/website/collaboration/task-management.md

 ### Tool conflicts

 Various apps integrate one of more of these functionalities.
 However different team members might already be using other systems, which can cause forgetting tasks or calendar conflicts.
 To circumvent this problem, it is good to know that many apps allow integrations with others.
 For example, if the shared system is in Todoist, but somebody prefers Google Tasks, an integration to sync these can be set up.
-If there is no "ready made" integration, often it is possible to set up via IFTTT (IF This Than That https://ifttt.com/home) or Zapier (https://zapier.com/).
+If there is no "ready made" integration, often it is possible to set up via IFTTT (IF This Then That https://ifttt.com/home) or Zapier (https://zapier.com/).